 Prepare students for post-grad life

-There are benefits to creating a campus that asks students to engage in social issues: It can prepare students for the myriad opinions they may encounter in their careers and the different cities they will live in.
-In addition, by engaging with these multifaceted issues, students will develop their critical thinking skills, including how to actively listen to different perspectives and develop thought-out opinions.
+There are benefits to creating a learning community that asks students to engage in social issues: It can prepare students for the myriad opinions they may encounter in their careers, social lives, and personal lives.
+In addition, by engaging with these multifaceted issues, students will develop their critical thinking skills, including how to listen actively to different perspectives and develop thoughtful opinions.

-“You want kids to be politically active precisely because you want their engagement in the world, and you want to encourage them to be free thinkers,” noted Levy to The Atlantic.
+“You want kids to be politically active precisely because you want their engagement in the world, and you want to encourage them to be free thinkers,” Levy says.

 Addressing social issues on campus is an important part of being a higher education administrator.
-As a Department chair, you can ensure that curricula include more information about these topics.
+As a department chair, you can ensure that your curriculum includes more information about these topics.
 As dean of student affairs, you can create a space for conversation on campus.
-Earning an online Ed.D in Higher Education Leadership can give you the tools necessary to step into roles that engage with social issues on campus, like a dean of student affairs or provost.
-You can help students and colleagues learn about these pressing issues.
-To learn more, contact Maryville University today.